Evolutionary Dynamics of a Lattice Dimer: a Toy Model for Stability vs. Affinity Trade-offs in Proteins: Transient responses to stressor

-The trace of an evolutionary trade-off between $P_{nat}$ and $P_{int}$ is also present in the average Frobenius norm computed as described in \cref{par:methods}.
+where the average is carried out over all possible pairs of amino acids on $i,j$ excluding the actual one.
+The distribution of scores across the MSA of structure $S_A$ is shown in \cref{fig:res_frust} for a contact pair involved (\ie{} binding pair) or not (\ie{} non-binding pair) in the binding of the dimer.
+Upon dimerization, the scores of binding pairs are shifted to lower values: those pairs of sites now carry amino acids mostly optimized for binding, and almost any other amino-acid pair result in the same $P_{nat}$ value.
+Therefore, such pairs are not crucial to maintain structural stability and we deem them as highly frustrated.
+Residual frustration at single monomer level is again the trademark of stability-affinity competition. \\ The presence of evolutionary trade-offs between $P_{nat}$ and $P_{int}$ also affects contacts' strength, assessed by the Frobenius norm computed as described in \cref{par:methods}.
 In \cref{fig:FB-norm} we show the evolution of $F_{ij}$ during the MC simulation, for both structures.
-Let us note that both for $S_A$ and $S_C$ the drop in the Frobenius norms is larger as the value of the interaction strength gets higher, in full agreement with what happens for the drop in $P_{nat}$.
-For the LP folded in $S_A$ the contacts belonging to the interacting face are the ones that suffer most from the binding constraint, as the corresponding Frobenius norms undergo large drops; conversely, the Frobenius norms associated to the back face (opposed to the interacting face) reach larger values after equilibration compared to the initial case when the dimer has not formed yet.
-The overall Frobenius norm averaged on the $28$ contacts agrees with the overall shape of the $P_{nat}$.

-The Frobenius norm during the evolution of structure $S_C$ is smaller, suggesting that there is less coevolutionary pressure between sites due to the native design in structure $S_C$ compared to $S_A$ (cf. \cref{fig:FB-norm}).
-The time dependence is also different, since for example the Frobenius norm associated to the back face (purple line) does not recover up to the initial values after equilibration as one would expect, which could be related to a loss in designability of structure $S_C$ (see Section \cref{par:designability}).
+For the LP folded in $S_A$ the contacts belonging to the interacting face are the ones that suffer most from the binding constraint, as the corresponding Frobenius norms undergo large drop; conversely, the Frobenius norms associated to the back face (opposed to the interacting face) reach larger values after equilibration than the initial time point. \\ The Frobenius norm of structure $S_C$ is smaller at any time point, suggesting that there is less coevolutionary pressure between sites due to the native design in structure $S_C$ compared to $S_A$ (cf. \cref{fig:FB-norm}); this is consistent with structure $S_C$ being more designable than $S_A$.